vutran1710/graph-node/BUS_SERVICE.md

 - [x] Allow wasm to call bus

 TODO
 - [ ] Update config to pass bus uri from env
 - [ ] Routing/Categorizing analysis
 - [ ] Define Bus Types/Config that our graphnode supports in a separate Rust package
 - [ ] Define Bus Types/Config that our graphnode supports in a separate Typescript package

+IMPORTANT!!
+- [ ] Backward Compatible (Bus-Service should be adhoc only)